Minors of non-hamiltonian polyhedra and the Herschel family: The minimal minor of non-hamiltonian polyhedra

+If there are two distinct vertices $v_1, v_2$ of $O$ that have a common neighbor $u$ in $H$, then, by Lemma~\ref{lem:n3c}, $v_1$ and $v_2$ are non-adjacent in $G$.
+Thus, $\{v_1, v_2, u\}$ is a 3-cut of $G$, which contradicts the fact in Lemma~\ref{lem:i4c} that every 3-cut of $G$ must be an independent set.
+Hence, any two distinct vertices of $O$ have no common neighbor in $H$, and $H$ has at least three vertices.

-Suppose \( H \) has a cut-vertex \( v \).
-Then there exist \( u_1, u_2 \in V(O) \) such that \( G - v - u_1 - u_2 \) has precisely two components, and, by Lemma~\ref{lem:i4c}, one of these components is a single vertex.
-It is readily seen that \( u_1 \) and \( u_2 \) are adjacent in \( O \), which contradicts Lemma~\ref{lem:i4c}. \end{proof}
+Suppose $H$ has a cut-vertex $v$.
+Then there exist $u_1, u_2 \in V(O)$ such that $G - \{v, u_1, u_2\}$ has precisely two components, each of which contains at least one vertex of $H$.
+By Lemma~\ref{lem:i4c}, one of these components consists of a single vertex, implying that one of $(u_1, u_2)_O$ or $(u_2, u_1)_O$ is empty.
+Thus, $u_1$ and $u_2$ are adjacent in $O$.
+This means that $\{v, u_1, u_2\}$ is not an independent set, contradicting Lemma~\ref{lem:i4c}. \end{proof}

-We consider the induced embedding of \( H \) and let \( C \) be the facial cycle of the unbounded face of \( H \).
-Then every vertex of \( O \) has a neighbor in \( C \), and no two distinct vertices of \( O \) share a common neighbor in \( C \).
+We consider the induced embedding of $H$ and let $C$ be the facial cycle of the unbounded face of $H$.
+Every vertex of $O$ has a neighbor in $C$ as $G$ is 3-connected and $O$ is an induced cycle.

-\begin{claim} There exists some vertex in the interior of $C$. \end{claim} \begin{proof} Suppose to the contrary that the interior of $C$ contains no vertex.
+Suppose that two vertices $v_1,v_2 \in V(O)$ share a common neighbor $u \in V(C)$.
+By planarity, either every vertex on $[v_1,v_2]_O$ or every vertex on $[v_2,v_1]_O$ is adjacent to $u$.
+Hence, some pair of adjacent vertices of $O$, together with $u$, induces a $3$-cycle in $G$, contradicting Lemma~\ref{lem:n3c}.
+Therefore, no two distinct vertices of $O$ share a common neighbor in $C$.
+We shall use this property hereafter without further mention. \begin{claim} There exists some vertex in the interior of $C$. \end{claim} \begin{proof} Suppose to the contrary that the interior of $C$ contains no vertex.
 Then there exists some face in the interior of $C$ such that the corresponding facial cycle has at most one edge which is not in $C$.
 Note that, by Lemma~\ref{lem:n3c}, that facial cycle has length at least 4.
 Therefore, there exist two adjacent vertices $v_1, v_2$ each having degree 2 in $H$.
 By Lemma~\ref{lem:n3c}, $v_1$ and $v_2$ have no common neighbor in $G$.
 Thus, there exist $u_1, u_2 \in V(O)$ such that $v_1 v_2 u_2 u_1 v_1$ is a facial cycle of length 4.
 This implies that the union of $O - u_1u_2$, $C - v_1v_2$, $v_1u_1$, and $v_2u_2$ forms a Hamilton cycle of $G$, a contradiction. \end{proof}